WICG/crash-reporting/crashReport-explainer.md

 when sessions were terminated abruptly due to an OS process crash, and analyze any recorded application state *in only those cases*.

-The Crash Storage API aims to fill this gap by allowing applications to record relevant data throughout the lifetime of a user's session, and is sent to developers only after a crash is encountered.
+The *web-exposed* Crash Report API aims to fill this gap by allowing applications to record relevant data throughout the lifetime of a user's session, and is sent to developers only after a crash is encountered.

 ### Proposal

-The Crash Storage API (currently proposed as `window.crashStorage`) is an extension of the Crash Reporting API, offering developers a web-exposed key-value store to record arbitrary application state that gets attached to the [`CrashReportBody`](https://wicg.github.io/crash-reporting/#crashreportbody)
+The Crash Report API (currently proposed as `window.crashReport`) is an extension of the Crash Reporting API, offering developers a web-exposed key-value store to record arbitrary application state that gets attached to the [`CrashReportBody`](https://wicg.github.io/crash-reporting/#crashreportbody)